MarekSuchanek/PYT-TwitterWall/docs/usage/web.rst

 WEB interface is made by `Flask`_ & `Jinja`_.
 It uses also `Twitter Bootstrap`_,
 `jQuery`_ and `Lightbox`_ (local files only, no CDN).

-Main ideas are same as for :doc:`CLI` interface.
+Main ideas are same as for :doc:`cli` interface.
 You just start web app with defined (or default) count of initial tweets displayed and/or interval of loading next tweets via AJAX.
 You can also run in flask debugging mode.
 The query and language is set by user of web interface (by URL).